Dale Bozzio

 Dale Frances Bozzio (née Consalvi; born March 2, 1955) is an American rock and pop vocalist.
-She is best known as co-founder and lead singer of the '80s new wave band Missing Persons and for her work with Frank Zappa.
+She is best known as co-founder and lead singer of the 1980s new wave band Missing Persons and for her work with Frank Zappa.
 While with Zappa, she performed significant roles in two of his major works, Joe's Garage (1979) and Thing-Fish (1984).
 Bozzio has released four solo albums and one EP.

 She co-founded Missing Persons in 1980 with former Zappa musicians Warren Cuccurullo and Terry Bozzio (her husband from 1979 to 1986).
 In addition to being the band's lead vocalist, she also contributed lyrics.
 Missing Persons released one EP and six albums, including Spring Session M (1982), which achieved gold record status.

-After Missing Persons disbanded in 1986, Bozzio was signed to Prince's Paisley Park label which released her first solo album, Riot in English (1988).
-Bozzio subsequently reformed Missing Persons and continues to perform the band's repertoire at venues across the United States.
-She has also participated periodically in reunions of the original band and has continued her work as a solo artist.
-In 2014, Bozzio was signed to Cleopatra Records and released a new studio album titled Missing in Action.
+After Missing Persons disbanded in 1986, Bozzio was signed to Prince's Paisley Park label, which released her first solo album, Riot in English (1988).
+Bozzio later reformed Missing Persons and continues to perform the band's repertoire at venues across the United States.
+She also occasionally performs in reunions of the original band and continues her work as a solo artist.
+In 2014, Bozzio signed to Cleopatra Records and released a new studio album titled Missing in Action.
 During the summer of 2014, she signed with GRA Records for a new album to be produced by Stephan DeReine.

 Early life

 Bozzio was born Dale Frances Consalvi in Medford, Massachusetts.
+She is of Italian descent.
 From the age of 16, she studied drama at Emerson College and worked as a Bunny at the Playboy Club in Boston.
 She was named Boston Playboy Club Bunny of the Year in 1975.

-In 1976, Bozzio traveled to Playboy Mansion West in Los Angeles at the request of Hugh Hefner, to interview for a position as a Valentine party hostess.
-The opportunity provided for both a continuing relationship with Playboy and for living arrangements in Los Angeles, from which she could pursue an acting career.
-But Bozzio rejected Hefner's offer and thus failed to secure living arrangements.
-However, shortly thereafter, she chanced upon musician and composer Frank Zappa, whom she had met previously at one of his concerts in Boston.
-That encounter led to her employment with Zappa.
+In 1976, Bozzio traveled to Playboy Mansion West in Los Angeles at the request of Hugh Hefner to interview for a position as a Valentine party hostess.
+The opportunity provided for both a continuing relationship with Playboy and for living arrangements in Los Angeles, where she could pursue an acting career.
+Bozzio rejected the offer.
+Shortly after, she met and gained employment with Frank Zappa.

-Bozzio posed nude for Hustler, being featured in an edition published in February 1985.
+Bozzio posed nude for Hustler in a March 1979 edition.